 In certain circumstances you can restrict disclosure of your personal information that appears on the Register of Overseas Entities.

-Discounts available for multiple overseas entities within a group and overseas entities with single beneficial owners from EU jurisdictions.
+Companies House has a £100 registration fee (not included).
+Discounts are available for multiple overseas entities within a group and overseas entities with single beneficial owners from EU jurisdictions.
 Please contact us to discuss.

-As a regulated firm, with considerable experience assisting overseas entities with their existing reporting obligations in the UK, Elemental is here to support international clients – and law firms on behalf of their clients – to meet their registration requirements on the Register of Overseas Entities.
+As a regulated firm, with considerable experience assisting overseas entities with their existing reporting obligations in the UK, Elemental is able to offer the ROE service at scale directly with clients through referral or in conjunction with their professional advisors.

 Yes we do.
 Overseas entities that are affected by the rules are registered in 213 countries (Land registry, as at August 2022).
 Although around 70% of entities are registered in British Virgin Islands (BVI), Jersey, Guernsey and Isle of Man.
 We cover all jurisdictions whether they have a public register or not, with the exception of countries that appear on the UK sanctions list.
 We assume that where the overseas entity is registered in a jurisdiction without a public registry, the corporate service provider in that jurisdiction will certify all relevant details, including the ownership structure.